 Another way to avoid the fee: if you’ve used the right credit card, and the cancellation is due to an illness or injury to you or a relative or traveling companion, you can get the fee refunded by the credit card company.
 Travel insurance, if you bought it, might also provide a refund for the same reasons.

 Another way: pray that your flight is canceled or changed.
 If you need to cancel a flight and the airline changes the schedule (a 9 a.m departure becomes a 6 a.m.) or the itinerary (a nonstop becomes a connecting flight, for example), you can ask for a full refund, even on a non-refundable fare.

 And finally, throw yourself at their mercy.
 If there’s a death in the family (and you can prove it with a funeral director’s invoice for example), try that.

-And as you may have heard, the new Basic Economy fares launched by American, Delta and United, can’t be changed at all, fee or no fee, a policy copied from Spirit Airlines.
+And the much-hated Basic Economy fares launched by American, Delta, and United can’t be changed at all, fee or no fee, a policy copied from Spirit Airlines.